yetiminer/github-example/index.md

-Gerbils in the UK
+Mountains in the UK
 ===================
 England is not very gerbilly.

+Except Wales.